Mr-Scarf/computer-infrastructure/README.md

 | Alphabet Inc.  | GOOG   |

-The goal, across four pre-set problems,  is to read in the finanace data, use functions to save a csv and plots in our desired naming convention, then script & automate the running of our csv & plots.
+The goal, across four pre-set problems,  is to read in the finance data, use functions to save csv files and plots in our desired naming convention, then script & automate the running of our csv & plots.
 See below Stated Aim & Problems listed 1-4 for more detail.

-## Module Learning Outcomes

-Learn how to:

-1. Use, configure, and script in a command line interface environment.

-2. Manipulate and move data and code using the command line.

-3. Compare commonly available software infrastructures and architectures.

-4. Select appropriate infrastructure for a given computational task.

 My assessment for this module.